Random walks on SL_2(C): spectral gap and limit theorems: Introduction

 The general problem can be described as follows.
 Let $\mu$ be a probability measure on $G$.
 Then, $\mu$ induces a random walk on $G$: for $n \geq 1$ we let where the $g_j$'s are independent random elements of $G$ with law given by $\mu$.
 One also has an induced random walk on $\P^1$: for a point $x \in \P^1$ we look at its trajectory under $S_n$, i.e.\, $S_n \cdot x = g_n \cdots g_1 \cdot x$.
 The general goal is to describe the asymptotic behaviour of these random walks and study questions such as the growth and distribution of the norm of $S_n$ or of its coefficients.
 A remarkable fact is that these non-commutative random processes satisfy analogues of many of the classical limit theorems for sums of i.i.d.\ random variables.

 The action of a matrix $g \in G$ on $\C^2$ can be described jointly by its action on the set of directions, i.e. $\P^1$, and by its effect on the length of vectors of $\C^2$.
-The study of the action on $\P^1$ is done via the so called stationary measures defined below.
-In order to study the length of vectors, we consider the \textit{norm cocycle} defined by Notice that $\|\sigma_g\|_\infty = \log \|g\|$, where $\|g\|$ denotes the operator norm of $g$.
+The study of the action on $\P^1$ is done via the so-called stationary measures defined below.
+In order to study the length of vectors, we consider the \textit{norm cocycle} defined by We use here the standard euclidean norm on $\C^2$.
+Notice that $\|\sigma_g\|_\infty = \log \|g\|$, where $\|g\|$ denotes the operator norm of the matrix $g$.

 When $\mu$ has a finite first moment, that is, $\int_G \log \|g\| \, \diff \mu(g) < \infty$, its \textit{(upper) Lyapunov exponent} is the finite number defined by